 Only one Grey-faced Buzzard and one Peregrine Falcon were recorded – both at Jurong Lake Garden; as well as one Common Buzzard and one Jerdon’s Baza – both at Telok Blangah Hill Park.

-For the resident species, the total count was 92 birds of 6 species, one more species than the year before – the addition being the Crested Goshawk.
-The count for the resident raptors comprised 43 Brahminy Kites, 29 White-bellied Sea Eagles, 11 Changeable Hawk Eagles, 4 Grey-headed Fish Eagles, 3 Black-winged Kites, and 2 Crested Goshawks.
-The decrease in the count for the Black-winged Kites was notable.
+For the resident species, the total count was 93 birds of 6 species.
+The count for the resident raptors comprised 42 Brahminy Kites, 25 White-bellied Sea Eagles, 18 Changeable Hawk Eagles, 4 Crested Serpent Eagle, 2 Black-winged Kites and 2 Grey-headed Fish Eagles.

 A complete breakdown of the species counted at each site is shown in the table below:

-Thanks to all the 72 wonderful birders, both leaders and participants, for spending their Sunday out in the open to count raptors.
-National Parks Board staff and NParks volunteers also participated.
+Thanks to all the 45 wonderful birders which included National Parks Board staff, for spending their Saturday out in the open to count raptors.
 The following fantastic people led or assisted in the raptor count (apologies if anyone were to be inadvertently missed out):